-How much time should be spent on homework?
-The amount of time that students spend on homework will vary according to circumstance.
-The following time is established as a guideline for each kindergartener.
+The amount of time that students spend on homework will vary from grade to grade and according to circumstance.
+The following times are established as guidelines for each grade level.
 There may be times in which there is no homework assigned and there may be other times when the time is exceeded.
 In addition to homework time, parents should set aside some time on a daily basis for their child to read for pleasure.

-Kindergarten: 15 minutes, 3 times per week
+Grade K - 15 minutes, 4 times per week